 – Chris Greer, Pharmacy Manager at St. Luke’s Rehabilitation Hospital

 Interviews are conducted by invitation only on the WSU Health Sciences campus in Spokane, Washington and the WSU Doctor of Pharmacy program extension on the Pacific Northwest University of Health Sciences campus in Yakima, Washington.
+Interviews are conducted in-person only and are a required part of the admissions process.
 Interview invitations will be sent via email.